PowerStore

 The following are requirements to be met before installing the CSI Driver for Dell PowerStore:

-• Install Kubernetes or OpenShift (see supported versions)
+• A Kubernetes or OpenShift cluster (see supported versions)

 • Install Helm 3.x

-If you want to use preconfigured iSCSI/FC hosts be sure to check that they are not part of any host group
+If you want to use pre-configured iSCSI/FC hosts be sure to check that they are not part of any host group.

 • Linux native multipathing requirements